spacetelescope/jwst/docs/jwst/dark_current/description.rst

-For each integration in the input science exposure, the averaged dark data are then subtracted, group-by-group, from the science exposure groups, in which each SCI group of the dark data are subtracted from the corresponding SCI group of the science data.
+For each integration in the input science exposure, the averaged dark data are then subtracted, group-by-group, from the science exposure groups, in which each SCI group of the dark data is subtracted from the corresponding SCI group of the science data.

 The ERR arrays of the science data are not modified.

-The DQ flags from the dark reference file are propagated into science exposure PIXELDQ array using a bit-wise OR operion.
+The DQ flags from the dark reference file are propagated into science exposure PIXELDQ array using a bitwise OR operation.

-Upon successful completion of the dark subtraction the S_DARK keyword is set to "COMPLETE."
+Upon successful completion of the dark subtraction the S_DARK keyword is set to "COMPLETE".

 Special Handling
 ++++++++++++++++